A Practical Guide to PID Controller Implementation

 \subsection{Example 1: Man/Auto switching}

-In the proposed simulation, the system starts in manual mode at the beginning of the simulation and then switches to automatic mode in the middle of the simulation time.

-\Cref{fig:example1} shows a simulation for this example in which the system starts in manual mode from $t=0$ to $t=10$, with a step control signal change from $u_{\text{man}}=0$ to $u_{\text{man}}=1$ at $t=1$, and switches from manual to automatic mode at time $t=10$.
-The set-point is fixed to $r=3$ from the beginning of the simulation.
+In the proposed simulation, the system starts in manual mode at the beginning of the simulation and then switches to automatic mode in the middle of the simulation time. \Cref{fig:example1} shows a simulation for this example in which the system starts in manual mode from $t=0$ to $t=10$, with a step control signal change from $u_{\text{man}}=0$ to $u_{\text{man}}=1$ at $t=1$, and switches from manual to automatic mode at time $t=10$.
+The setpoint is fixed to $r=3$ from the beginning of the simulation.
 As observed, the switch between manual and automatic mode is performed properly, and there is no bump at the switching time.

 \Cref{code:example1} shows the control loop code for this example.
-Before simulating the control loop, the following changes must be done in the initialisation section for parameters and states: \lstinline{kp=0.667}, \lstinline{ki=0.667}, and \lstinline{kd=0.0}, \lstinline{mode="MAN"}, and \lstinline{r=3}.
-As observed, the step control signal change for manual mode is done in code lines 3-5 setting \lstinline{uman=1}, while the switch between manual and automatic modes is performed in code lines 6-8 setting \lstinline{mode="AUTO"}.
+Before simulating the control loop, the following changes must be made in the initialisation section for parameters and states: \lstinline{kp=0.667}, \lstinline{ki=0.667}, and \lstinline{kd=0.0}, \lstinline{mode=MAN}, and \lstinline{r=3}.
+As observed, the step control signal change for manual mode is done on \lines{ex1man}{ex1manend} setting \lstinline{uman=1}, while the switch between manual and automatic modes is performed on \lines{ex1auto}{ex1autoend} setting \lstinline{mode=AUTO}.